NeoSOFT-Technologies/mobile-react-native/README.md

 <img src="wiki/images/monorepo-v2.png" alt="Monorepo" title="Monorepo"   />
 The monorepo package consists of the above.
 The domain area, adapter area, and framework area are each configured as a package and designed to be more clearly distinguished.
 New services can be configured by adding packages from the framework area.

+## What is Monorepo?
+In this article, what we call "Monorepo" is a way to manage multiple npm packages in a single repository.

+typescript and react native app Monorepo using Lerna, a tool I will later introduce in this article.
+React is also managing multiple packages in a single repository, but without Lerna.

+## Following are the Pros and Cons of Monorepo.

+### Pros

+- You can make it easy to develop multiple packages dependent on each other
+- You don't need to link each package using npm link
+- You can manage npm package dependencies in a single repository
+- This is especially useful when you are using a dependency management tool like Renovate

+### Cons

+- You need to manage issues and pull requests in a single repository
+- You need to understand a workflow using Monorepo tools

 ## Communitaction Flow
 <img src="wiki/images/communication-flow-v8.png" alt="communication-flow" title="communication-flow"   />
 communication-flow-v8